truffls/sign-in-with-apple-using-django/iOS.md

 }
 ```

-We don't store any of the data Apple gives us here.
-We want our backend to verify the code, get the name and email on its own, store it, and return an API token.
+The only interesting information at this point is the `authorizationCode`.
+We don't store any of the data Apple gives us.
+We want our backend to verify the code, get the name and email on its own, verify or create a user, and return an API token.

 ```swift
 func exchangeCode(_ code: String) {